Simple Definition of consensus

-Usage Discussion of CONSENSUS
+Usage Discussion of consensus

 The phrase consensus of opinion, which is not actually redundant (see sense 1a; the sense that takes the phrase is slightly older), has been so often claimed to be a redundancy that many writers avoid it.
 You are safe in using consensus alone when it is clear you mean consensus of opinion, and most writers in fact do so.

 Yet despite this and other dust-ups during the convention, the general consensus is that Episcopalians weathered this one with their customary civility intact. —Antonio Ramirez, Commonweal, 12 Sept.
 1997

 Despite years of debate over the best wine to serve at Thanksgiving, no real consensus has emerged. —Harvey Steiman, Wine Spectator, 30 Nov.
 1995

 Beyond the general goal of sustainability, there was little consensus at the conference on how to get from here to there. —Constance Holden, Science, 6 July 1990

 … it is the consensus of opinion that the Iceni in their geographic isolation remained ‘Celtic’ … —Antonia Fraser, The Warrior Queens, 1988

-Origin of CONSENSUS
+Origin and Etymology of consensus

-Latin, from consentire
+Latin, from consentire (see 1consent)

 First Known Use: 1843

-Seen & Heard
+Seen and Heard

 What made you want to look up consensus?
 Please tell us where you read or heard it (including the quote, if possible).